-In 2016, the average movie ticket price was $8.65, according to the National Association of Theatre Owners.
-This means you could see 145 movies at that price before you exhaust your monthly Social Security benefit.
-However, that doesn’t include the cost of popcorn, drinks or desserts at the theater.
+In 2017, the average movie ticket price was $8.97, according to the Hollywood Reporter.
+You could see 145 movies at that price before you exhaust your monthly Social Security benefit.
+However, that doesn’t include the cost of popcorn, drinks or other snacks at the theater.

-To save money, consider waiting until the movie comes out on DVD and borrowing it from Redbox for $1.50 a day or borrowing it from a library for free.
-Then, you and other friends can gather to watch it and have snacks for less than it costs for one of you to see a movie alone.
+To save money, you can wait until the movie comes out on DVD and borrow it from Redbox for $1.75 a day, or from a library for free.
+Then, you can invite friends and family to watch the movie together — the snacks will probably cost less than the ticket price for one of you to see the movie alone.

 1 Louis Vuitton Bag

-For the low price of just $1,200, you, too, can own a Louis Vuitton Alma BB Bag.
-But that’s about all you’ll be able to purchase with your monthly Social Security check.
+For the price of $1,230, you, too, can own a Louis Vuitton Alma BB Bag in Monogram.
+But, that’s just about all you can purchase with your monthly Social Security check.

-Instead of blowing your benefits on high-priced, name brand handbags, jewelry and other clothing, consider shopping at thrift stores like Goodwill to get good clothing at a lower price.
-Plus, many Goodwill stores offer additional discounts for seniors, making your dollars stretch even further.
+Instead of blowing your benefits on luxury handbags, jewelry and other clothing, try shopping at thrift stores like Goodwill to get decent clothing at a lower price.
+Plus, many Goodwill stores offer additional discounts for seniors, which could help your Social Security dollars stretch even further.